Skip to content

 Surrogates and Ensembles

-For each unique target column (objectives + data constraints), surrox trains an ensemble of gradient boosting models:
+For each unique target column (objectives + data constraints), surrox trains an ensemble:

-• Optuna HPO searches over XGBoost and LightGBM hyperparameters
+• Optuna HPO searches over XGBoost, LightGBM, GP, and TabICL hyperparameters

 • Conformal Prediction provides distribution-free prediction intervals with guaranteed coverage